 - And the even surrounding heat of the oven seems to treat each and every one of those little grains of rice with equal attention.

 This is a more garlicky traditional Mexican rice recipe than our Tex-Mex tomato version that we’ve labeled “Mexican Rice”, or “Spanish Rice”.
 Let’s take a look at oven rice.

 - Oil: You can use vegetable or canola oil or even butter.

 - Parsley: Switch out parsley with cilantro.

-- Rice: If you don’t have a long grain rice, you an substitute a medium grain rice.
-Arborio is a medium grain rice.
+- Rice: If you don’t have a medium grain, you can substitute a long grain rice such as Jasmine or Basmati.
+If using long grain rice, increase broth to 2 cups.
 Don’t use a short grain rice such as a sushi rice product.
 The end result will be sticky or clumpy.